FoghornTherapeutics/FHT-nIDR/README.md

 In this example, we compare some samples from random data with 3 replicates by group.

-# Example 3
+# Example 3: Groups with outlier(s)

 ### Data

-One of the challenge of this method is to compare all N replicates of a group.
+One of the challenge of this method is to compare all N replicates of a group regardless of their consistency.
 However, in the ATACseq pipeline described [here](), we first compute a series of QC measures (multiqc, FRiP, PCA, sample correlations) to identify any potential outliers in a group of replicates.
 You can find an example [here](). <br/>

 This next example compares the nIDR narrowPeak with all 3 replicates of a group with and then without it the outlier in the treated group and the negative control group.